Aigerim-Zh/Yelp-Project/README.md

 Since the first stage, a series of due diligence tests lead us to **over a 20% accuracy increase** in the strongest model.

-Our **final** Machine Learning Model for **Segment Two Deliverable** can be found [here](Final_ML_Code.ipynb).
+Our **final** Machine Learning Model for **Segment Two Deliverable** can be found [here](Final_ML_2.ipynb).

 ### Classification Models and Methods

-Below you will find a detailed description of every classification model and method we tested, and their comparisons.
+[Here](Stages.md) you can read a detailed description of every classification model and method we tested, and their comparisons.

 All the code for classification models is saved [here](https://github.com/Aigerim-Zh/Yelp-Project/tree/Aigerim/Machine_Learning_Models).

-We will compare each model based on its overall accuracy score and an F-1 score for each class, a harmonic mean of precision, and recall rates.
-The F-1 score metric will be used since neither precision nor recall has higher importance, given the topic question.
+We compared each model based on its overall accuracy score and an F-1 score for each class, a harmonic mean of precision, and recall rates.
+The F-1 score metric was used since neither precision nor recall has higher importance, given the topic question.

 Below are the four main stages in our machine learning development process.
 In each stage, we tested the following models: